kevschoo/C323-Third-Project/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-I did have troubles getting the safe args set up at the start, but eventually I figured out how to set it up and download the proper version into the application.
+I did have trouble getting the safe args set up at the start, but eventually, I figured out how to set it up and download the proper version into the application.

 ## License